rxOred/rxored.github.io/index.md

     }
 ```

-As my web designing and development skills are far too superior for humans to understand (lies liessss), i decided to use this thing as `my portfolio` thing :)

-I'm looking forward to start a blog where i can put all my useless research articles and projects :^)
+First of all, this web site is temporary, I'm looking forward to start a blog where i can put all my research articles and projects :^)

 ### Hold up, whoami?

-Well Im just a 17y/o student from Sri Lanka (sadly).
-I taught myself many things related to computer science when i was a kid (legally, i still am).
-And I like to do things that require deep understanding of how computers work :).
-Specifically, kernel/system programming, reverse engineering and malware analysis.
-Interested in BIOS/UEFI security, but dont have much knowledge in that area.
+Well, name is Jayod, a 17 years old student from Sri lanka.
+I taugh myself many things related to computer science when I was a kid.
+I prefer to do things that require deep understanding of how computers work, kernel/system programming, reverse engineering and malware analysis to be more precise.
+Im also interested in BIOS/UEFI security and APTs(advance persistant threads).

-Big fan of rock (electronic, emo, grunge), old school east coast hiphop, new wave music and dark horse comics.
-Hate animals but i used to draw them as a kid.
-I lack the creative side of my brain (metaphysical retardation). so i dont draw anymore.
-Usually I read technical books but rarely, i go for chinese philosophy(translations of course) stuff.

-As for now, my formal education is -insert bad word here- up.

-### Stuff I know
+Usually I read technical books but rarely, i choose chinese philosophy(translations of course), thriller mystery type books.

+about my education, I follow a Higher national diploma in computing while doing GCE/A/Ls in technology + higher mathematics.

+### Im familiar with,

+- C / C++/ C# - C++ is my language of choice and the first language i have learned (though i wrote my first hello world in Java).
+I learned C++ for arduino and i freqently used C++ when i was into unreal engine and game programming.
+When i changed my OS to linux, i spent a considerable amount of time with C doing low level development.
+- x86/x64 assembly - I have a good understanding of intel x86 and x64 instruction set architectures.
+I learned asm to debug my programs, eventally i started reverse engineering and now, assembly is natural to me.
+- python - I learned python a year ago, just to save time by automating stuff.
+- golang - Learned few months ago, i love it and replaced python with golang :3
+- Javascript - I know the basics of javascript and how the web works in general :3
+- Nim (not much tbh)

 - C/C++/C hashtag :^) - C++ is my language of choice and the first i have learned (well technically i wrote hello world in java but eh). i learned C++ for arduino and i used C++ heavily when i was into unreal engine and game programming(suprise suprise!). when i started using linux as my main dev environment, i did spend a considerable amount of time with C. And i love its simplicity.
 - x86 assembly - Then i learned a little bit assembly just to debug my lame -insert bad word here- programs, eventually i got into reverse engineering. so I learned more about intel assembly by Reading TFM.